Keto Diet for Diabetes?

 It has really spiked in the last few years with thousands of endorsements on social media, claiming it to be the queen of diets for rapid weight loss and leveling blood sugar in diabetes.

 The diet consists of high fats, moderate proteins, and low carbohydrates.
 The dietary macronutrients on a ketogenic diet are 55% to 60% fat, 30% to 35% protein, and 5% to 10% carbohydrates.

-The reason why it was used for adequate treatment (under high supervision) for epilepsy was because when the body is forced to use fat due to fewer carbohydrates, ketones are produced.
+The reason why it was used for adequate treatment (under high supervision) for epilepsy was that when the body is forced to use fat due to fewer carbohydrates, ketones are produced.